skip to Main Content

 17. We meet at an agreed-upon location to sign the protocol book.
 The lender distributes the funds by SINPE (local bank transfer) or certified checks;

-18. Now that the loan is in place, we check the National Registry within 30 days to ensure the loan is recorded correctly;
+18. Now that the loan is in place, the lawyer should check the National Registry within 30 days to ensure the loan is recorded correctly.

 Conclusion